hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 During the first login, the backend stores the instance ID that authenticated in a `whitelist`.
-One method of operation of the backend is to disallow any authentication attempt for an instance ID contained in the whitelist, using the 'disallow_reauthentication' option on the role, meaning that an instance is allowed to login only once.
+One method of operation of the backend is to disallow any authentication attempt for an instance ID contained in the whitelist, using the `disallow_reauthentication` option on the role, meaning that an instance is allowed to login only once.
 However, this has consequences for token rotation, as it means that once a token has expired, subsequent authentication attempts would fail.
-By default, reauthentication is enabled in this backend, and can be turned off using 'disallow_reauthentication' parameter on the registered role.
+By default, reauthentication is enabled in this backend, and can be turned off using `disallow_reauthentication` parameter on the registered role.

 In the default method of operation, the backend will return a unique nonce during the first authentication attempt, as part of auth `metadata`.
 Clients